You still have a chance to start a real estate investment portfolio even if you don't have a lot of money.

 - Evidence of "genuine savings"

-- A proposed investment purchase of a viable investment (preferably in a location with predicted capital growth, demand, and high rental yield)
+- A suggested investment purchase of a workable investment, especially in a place with predicted capital growth, demand, and high rental yield)

-Figuring out how to invest in property with little money
+Figuring out how to invest in real estate on a limited budget